davor-skontra/clay-cs-standards/README.md

 - [ ] Make a nuget package.
 - [ ] Add tests
 - [ ] add builder for non-windows

 ## Issues:
 - [ ] currently upgrading to clay v0.12.0 does not work.
 Need to investigate why
-- [ ] Id generation is not working.
-Assume this has to do with UTF8 vs UTF16
 - [ ] scrolling is not working. need to investigate.

 # Building Clay.dll